The complexity of finding coset-generating polymorphisms and the promise metaproblem: NP-Hardness of Detecting Heap Polymorphisms

 \begin{remark} For an odd integer $r$, the corresponding graph for the dihedral group of order $2r$ is the complete bipartite graph $K_{r,r}$ (as the dihedral group then does not contain a rotation by 180 degrees). \end{remark}

 \begin{proof}[Proof of \cref{thm:groupCSPNPcomplete}] We reduce the problem from \cref{lem:graphNPcomplete} to our problem.

 Let $\Gamma = (V,E)$ be a given graph with $n = \abs{V}$.
-We may assume without loss of generality that $\Gamma$ is not bipartite and has a vertex of degree at least four (otherwise, we can add such a vertex to $\Gamma$).
-First, compute a prime $p \geq 5$ with $n \leq 2p$ (this is clearly possible by checking whether any of the numbers between $n/2$ and $n$ is prime and by the Bertrand--Chebyshev theorem the existence of such a prime is guaranteed).
+We may assume without loss of generality that $\Gamma$ has a vertex of degree at least four (otherwise, we can add such a vertex to $\Gamma$).
+First, compute a prime $p \geq 5$ with $n \leq 2p$ (this is clearly possible by checking whether any of the integers between $n/2$ and $n$ is prime and by the Bertrand--Chebyshev theorem the existence of such a prime is guaranteed).

 The domain of the structure $\fB$ will be $B := \{1, \dots, 4p\}$; we consider $V$ as a subset of $B$.
 For the signature $\tau$ of $\fB$, it will be convenient to use the finite set $E$ as the index set for the entries of the tuple $\tau$, rather than $\{1,\dots,|E|\}$; define $\tau \in \N^{E}$ as $\tau := (1, \dots, 1)$.
-For $\{u,v\} \in E$, we have $R^{\fB}_{\{u,v\}} := \{u,v\}$ (thus, in particular, $\fB$ has only unary relations each of which contains exactly two elements; moreover, the elements of $B \setminus V$ are not contained in any relation).
+For $\{u,v\} \in E$, we have $R^{\fB}_{\{u,v\}} := \{u,v\}$ (thus, in particular, $\fB$ has only unary relations, each of which contains exactly two elements; moreover, the elements of $B \setminus V$ are not contained in any relation).
 Clearly, given $\Gamma$, the structure $\fB$ can be computed in logarithmic space.
 We claim that $\fB$ has a coset-generating polymorphism if and only if the edges of $\Gamma$ can be partitioned into a bipartite graph and a matching.